precice/precice.github.io/pages/community/precice-workshop-2022.md

 * 09:45 - 10:00 Morning synchronization (Main Hall)
 * 10:00 - 12:00 Developer talks (Main Hall)<br/>
   Learn about the latest developments or other important elements of preCICE.
-  Similarly to the speaker presentations, the talks will be pre-recorded, followed by a live Q&A session.
+  Similarly to the speaker presentations, the talks are pre-recorded, followed by a live Q&A session.
   Click on each box for more details.<br/>

    <details class="workshop-event" id="Desai"><summary>Ishaan Desai: Adaptive and flexible macro micro coupling software</summary>